NikUstimenko/acoustotreams/_sources/operators.rst.txt

 From a programming perspective, the evaluation of the field values at specified points is also implemented by a couple of operators.
-The pressure field :math:`p`, and the velocity field :math:`\boldsymbol v` in Cartesian coordinates can be computed.
+The pressure field :math:`p`, and the velocity field :math:`\mathbf v` in Cartesian coordinates can be computed.

 .. doctest::